dsccommunity/xRobocopy/README.md

 * Improved Test-TargetResource method to run robocopy with the same parameters as in Set-TargetResource
 * Bug fix in Test-TargetResource when evaluating return code from robocopy
 * Updated example to use correct PsDscRunAsCredential parameter
+* Changed AditionalArgs parameter to Array of String
+* Added additional examples with different copy options.

 ### 1.2.0.0